 Another issue with the Apple Watch that prevails to date is its dependence on maintaining a reliable connection with the paired iPhone.
 This led to the assumption that the watch was an unnecessary extra device if you had to carry your iPhone around with you anyway.

 2016: Apple Watch Series 2 – Hello, GPS!

 The 2016 version of the Apple Watch came with some key improvements.
-Perhaps the most important was the addition of GPS, which means you could use it for navigation even when you didn’t have your iPhone with you.
+Perhaps the most important was the addition of GPS, which means you could use it for navigation even when you didn’t have your iPhone.